Miguel Rojas Player Props: Dodgers vs. Orioles

-After hitting .211 with three doubles, two walks and four RBI in his past 10 games, Miguel Rojas and the Los Angeles Dodgers take on the Baltimore Orioles (who will start Grayson Rodriguez) at 7:05 PM ET on Monday.
+Miguel Rojas -- batting .206 with two doubles, two walks and four RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Baltimore Orioles, with Tyler Wells on the hill, on July 18 at 7:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Mets.
+He had a hitless performance in his most recent game (0-for-1) against the Orioles.

 Miguel Rojas Game Info & Props vs. the Orioles